-Market driven companies surpass their rivals by developing superior levels of ability across the areas of Voice of Customer initiatives to gain keen insights, providing exceptional customer experiences, total customer satisfaction, brand loyalty and advocacy, customer lifetime value.
+Market-driven companies surpass their rivals by developing superior levels of ability across the areas of Customer Insights / Voice of Customer initiatives to gain keen insights, providing exceptional customer experiences, total customer satisfaction, brand loyalty and advocacy, customer lifetime value.

 Companies driven by sales tend to focus primarily on acquiring customers, discounting to grab market share, achieving immediate revenues, and controlling costs.
 They concentrate heavily on increasing short-term ROI which isn’t necessarily bad, since consumers always have needs that must be satisfied, and those needs create opportunities for sellers.